libeineu/ODE-Transformer/README.md

 # ODE Transformer: An Ordinary Differential Equation-Inspired Model for Sequence Generation
-This code is based on Fairseq v0.6.2
+This code is based on Fairseq v0.6.2.
+Note that the summarization task requires a newer version, e.g. Fairseq v0.10.2, we will release this code soon.
 ## Requirements and Installation
 - PyTorch version >= 1.2.0
 - python version >= 3.6